thunderbolt477/basic-website/README.md

-basic website for app academy captstone project.
+basic website. idea was a travel blog website